_images/P1050193_2.jpg

 This is the course guide for Robotics for Creative Practice, cross-listed as 16-375 and 54-375.
 This collaborative course brings art and engineering together into making performance machines which are surprisingly animate.
 It explores interdisciplinary practice at the intersection of drama, music, and robotics.
 Students develop group projects culminating in a public performance.
 Within this process the top-level objective is a reflection on the nature and process of interdisciplinary collaboration.

-For Fall 2023, the course will be held in the IDeATe Physical Computing Lab, Hunt A10, on the library lower level.
+For Fall 2025, the course will meet at noon-1:50PM Tuesday and Thursday in the IDeATe Physical Computing Lab, Hunt A10, on the library lower level.

 Within this investigation we’ll explore the key principles of this course: an exploration of embodied behavior as a creative medium, and collaborative development of systems for storytelling and human interaction.